 The EIT Alumni Challenges: a new way to solve challenges

-The EIT Alumni Community launches the EIT Alumni Challenges: a series of online ideation challenges, focused on solving current societal and environmental challenges.
+The EIT Alumni Community launched the EIT Alumni Challenges: a series of online ideation challenges, focused on solving current societal and environmental challenges.
 This is the opportunity for you, EIT Alumni to connect with one another, harness your talent and work together on developing cutting-edge ideas and solutions to build long term resilience for society.

-The Covid-19 pandemic influences our lives, relationships and ultimately the society as a whole, in an unprecedented way.
+The Covid-19 pandemic influences our lives, relationships and ultimately society, in an unprecedented way.
 The global response to the crisis has been quick and innovative, whether it be at a national or regional level.
 We have seen measures that relieve our healthcare systems, sustain small and bigger businesses, and spontaneous industry.
 Entrepreneurs have risen to the challenge to find ways to better collaborate to produce important supplements or help the transition to online learning and working.
 We will feel the impact of the pandemic long after the immediate threat and restrictions are lifted.
 We will have to adapt to a new normal it in both our private and professional lives.
 Now is the time to take stock, think outside of the box and come up with new ideas that will help a resilient recovery.

 Topic of the challenge